 As a master's student at the Connell School of Nursing, you will choose one advanced practice specialty from 7 options.
 The specialty component of your degree will prepare you for certification as a nurse practitioner (NP) or certified registered nurse anesthetist (CRNA).
 The NP programs focus mainly on primary care.
-In addition to Master's degree programs, coursework and specialty certificates are offered in three non-degree specialties: Forensics, Palliative Care and Pediatric Palliative Care.
+In addition to Master's degree programs, coursework and specialty certificates are offered in two non-degree specialties: Forensics and Palliative Care.

 Adult health nurses work with adolescents, adults, and the elderly.
 They offer care in clinics, health maintenance organizations (HMOs), private practice, occupational health, home care, and school settings.
 Clinical opportunities may be tailored to meet a student's individual area of interest, such as oncology or gerontology.

 Family nurse practitioners deliver primary care to individuals, families, and communities across a broad range of racial, ethnic, socioeconomic, geographic, age, and developmental strata.
 Course work combines principles of epidemiology and community health to prepare you for practice, leadership, and advocacy roles.
 Family health nurses practice in ambulatory settings, home health agencies, occupational health sites, prisons, senior centers, homeless shelters, and migrant labor camps.

 Nurse anesthetists work in virtually every setting in which anesthesia is administered, and administer approximately 65 percent of all anesthesia in the United States each year.
 Boston College's partnership with Anaesthesia Associates of Massachusetts, the largest provider of anesthesia services in the state, ensures that our nurse anesthetists have broad hands-on experience at a range of clinical sites.
 As mandated for certification, the nurse anesthesia specialty has unique application requirements and processes compared with other specialty areas.